Lívia Rusz: Biography

 Born in Cluj (Kolozsvár), Lívia Rusz was from a Hungarian-Romanian family.
 She grew up in a mixed environment, among local Hungarians and Romanians, and, according to her own recollection: "My road was opened by a school with exceptional spirituality, where I was taught to respect and maintain traditions, to treasure the eternal cultural values, to preserve and take care of our identity so as not to offend the others".
 Her father, Liviu, was a Romanian Railways employee, amateur artist and calligrapher, who had undergone formal training with painter Sándor Szopos.
 Rusz was herself avid to train in visual art, copying his paintings, learning how to use watercolors, and entering a class run by Szopos.
 After graduating from primary school, Rusz continued her education at a high school in her native city, where her talents brought her to the attention of painter and academic Zoltán Kovács.
 On Kovács' personal recommendation, she applied for the Cluj Art Institute upon passing her baccalaureate examination, and completed her training in 1955.
 She declared herself "lucky" to have been taught by Kovács, "an artist with virtues recognized even by those who undermined him".
 As a result of this training and influence, she came to define herself as a "conservative", who did not "renew [herself] whenever the fashion changes."
 Rusz was Assistant at the Institute for the following three years, losing her post to an administrative restructuring.

 At that stage in her life, Lívia Rusz began collaborating with specialized magazines for children.
 With time, her work in the comics genre came to be influenced by Jean Cézard, French creator of Arthur le fantôme justicier for Pif gadget, and one of the few foreign cartoonists to be known in Romania.
 The first local publication to employ Rusz was the Hungarian-language Napsugár, where she first met writer Sándor Fodor, with whom she collaborated on the cycle of books Csipike (known as Piticul Cipi in Romanian).
-This contribution brought her to the attention of Lucia Olteanu, editor of Luminiţa, a Bucharest-based and Romanian-language periodical.
-Rusz accepted the offer of collaboration, and, with Olteanu, created the comic strips Răţoiul Mac ("Mac the Duck"; Hungarian: Mákvirág) and Cocofifi (or Kokó).
+This contribution brought her to the attention of Lucia Olteanu, editor of Luminița, a Bucharest-based and Romanian-language periodical.
+Rusz accepted the offer of collaboration, and, with Olteanu, created the comic strips Rățoiul Mac ("Mac the Duck"; Hungarian: Mákvirág) and Cocofifi (or Kokó).
 These earned Rusz a large following among the young public, and she also began collaborating with the youth journals Arici Pogonici and Cutezătorii.
-Her other projects in comics included a rendition of L. Frank Baum's The Wonderful Wizard of Oz, as well as the comic strips Maimuţa Kio ("Kio the Monkey", with a text by Ovidiu Zotta), redrawings of the Mac and Cocofifi originals, and Dan Buzdugan ("Dan the Mace", a medieval fantasy series, distinguished among her contributions for its more realistic visual style).
+Her other projects in comics included a rendition of L. Frank Baum's The Wonderful Wizard of Oz, as well as the comic strips Maimuța Kio ("Kio the Monkey", with a text by Ovidiu Zotta), redrawings of the Mac and Cocofifi originals, and Dan Buzdugan ("Dan the Mace", a medieval fantasy series, distinguished among her contributions for its more realistic visual style).